RosterElf Logo

 Training sessions Safety/compliance Required for WHS policies.
 Document attendance.

-Intranet/portal Reference access Central location for all policies.
-Ensure it's up to date.
+HR portal / intranet Reference access Central location for all policies.
+Ensure it's searchable and up to date.

 Physical noticeboard Shift workers Reaches employees without regular email access.